 However, if your adult passport was issued over 9 years ago, you may be affected.
 You should use this tool to check your passport is still valid for your trip before booking travel.

 Adult and child passports should have at least 6 months remaining from your date of travel.
 If you renewed your passport early, extra months would have been added to your new passport.
 These extra months will not count towards this so some passport holders will need to have more than 6 months remaining in order to travel.

-You will no longer be able to use the 'EEA/EU Citizens' lane at border passport controls once the UK has left the EU.
+You can continue to use the EU/EEA Citizens lane at border passport controls during the Transition Period.